OmniResponse: Online Multimodal Conversational Response Generation in Dyadic Interactions: Experiments

 \section{Experiments}

 \textbf{Implementation Details.} Our framework was implemented using PyTorch~\cite{paszke2019pytorch} and trained on four NVIDIA Tesla A100 GPUs.
 The model optimization was performed using the AdamW optimizer~\cite{kingma2014adam} with a learning rate of $2\times 10^{-5}$, $\beta_1 = 0.9$, $\beta_2 = 0.999$, and a weight decay of $10^{-4}$, accompanied by a cosine learning rate scheduler.
 Training was executed with a batch size of one for 2,000 epochs.
-Additionally, we fine-tuned the LLM using the LoRA~\cite{hu2022lora} technique.
-More implementation details are provided in the supplementary material.
+Additionally, we fine-tuned the LLM using the LoRA~\cite{hu2022lora} technique with a LoRA rank of 64 and a LoRA alpha value of 16.
+More implementation details are provided in the Appendix.

 \textbf{Evaluation Metrics.} Quantitatively evaluating the quality of multimodal response generation remains non-trivial.
 We thereby employ comprehensive metrics to evaluate generation results across text, audio, and visual modalities.
 For text response, we use METEOR~\cite{banerjee2005meteor}, BERTScore$_{F1}$~\cite{zhang2019bertscore}, and ROUGE-L~\cite{lin2004rouge} to measure how \textit{appropriate} and \textit{natural} the generated responses are, based on reference responses from the ResponseNet test set.
 We also adopt Distinct-2~\cite{li2015diversity} to evaluate \textit{diversity} through the ratio of unique bi-grams.
-For audio response, we adopt UTMOSv2~\cite{baba2024t05}, a neural MOS predictor that estimates the perceptual naturalness, and employ LSE-D (Lip–Speech Error Distance)~\cite{prajwal2020lip, chung2017out} to evaluate \textit{synchronization} between generated speech and lip movements.
+For audio response, we adopt UTMOSv2~\cite{baba2024t05}, a neural MOS predictor that estimates the perceptual naturalness, and employ LSE-D~\cite{prajwal2020lip, chung2017out} (Lip–Speech Error Distance) to evaluate \textit{synchronization} between generated speech and lip movements.
 For facial response, we compute Fréchet Distance (FD)~\cite{alt1995computing} between real and generated facial-feature distributions, and Fréchet Video Distance (FVD)~\cite{unterthiner2018towards} to assess the spatial–temporal \textit{visual quality} of generated video sequences.